KBNLresearch/Ebook-Fixer/README.md

   * Style library: ``flake8``
   * To see the list of all the libraries we used check ``requirements.txt`` under the ``server`` directory.

-* External resources - the systems makes use of the Google Vision API to create image annotations and the GitHub API to store the contents of the epub files (for research purposes).
+* External resources - the systems makes use of the Google Vision API and MS Vision AI to create image annotations and the GitHub API to store the contents of the epub files (for research purposes).

 ## Documentation

+[comment]: <> (TODO: ADD THE LINK TO THE REPORT)
+For more information about the system architecture, list of requirements, ethical issues and more check our [<u>report</u>]().

-Documentation for the client and server code can be found on our [GitHub page](https://revirator.github.io/Ebook-Fixer/).
+Documentation for the client and server code can be found on our [<u>GitHub page</u>](https://revirator.github.io/Ebook-Fixer/).

 To update the documentation run the following commands (you need to have the docker containers running):
 * For the client: